rbmanez/Prosper-IT-Consulting-Internship/PythonLiveProjectSprint4.md

 From the Openweathermap API's JSON object response, I extracted the values for weather description, average temp, high temp, low temp, humidity, and the weather icon code.

 I wrapped all of this data into a dictionary to be returned.
-From the `index` function, I used the `update` method to update the `context` with the `local_weather`'s data to be rendered and used in the template using django template tags.
+From the `index` function, I used the `update` function to update the `context` with the `local_weather`'s data to be rendered and used in the template using django template tags.

 ###### I created `local_weather` function from the views to handle the API request and response to get the local weather information (my_locationData/views.py)
 ```python